filip-dobrocky/filip-dobrocky.github.io/content/works/structure/index.md

 The content itself comes from everyday life - field recordings form the basis of the sound and the 3D point clouds partly contain a model of the buildings of Brno.

-This tangible matter is transformed in real time using a sort of custom audiovisual granular synthetizer.
+This tangible matter is transformed into unrecogisable abstraction using a sort of custom audiovisual granular synthetizer in real time.